West Ham beats Chelsea 3-2 to boost EPL survival bid

 The lengthy delay to assess the footage showed it wasn’t a clear decision to make, which only deepened the West Ham irritation.

+“I was angry,” Moyes said.
+“Too many small decisions had gone against us.
+It didn’t feel right at the time.”

-But even players are told to maintain social distancing rather than confronting match officials.
+But the coaches and players are told to maintain social distancing rather than confronting match officials.

 Play resumed and soon there was a penalty ruling that went against West Ham and survived a VAR review when Christian Pulisic’s fell over after being caught by Diop.
 Willian converted from the penalty spot to compound West Ham’s frustrations.